Radcriminal/Cybersec/scripts/basic_auth_creator/README.md

 -l for singe login
 -L for multiple logins

-As result, you ganna recieve a string, like login:password encoded in base64
+As result, you gonna recieve a string, like login:password encoded in base64